kwalczak80/Speedy-cars/README.md

 </details>

 <details>
-<summary>The error related to the local variable referenced before assigment was showing on the screen</summary>
+<summary>The error related to the local variable referenced before the assignment was showing on the screen.</summary>

 ![Issue with local variable 'date'](docs/images/bugs/issue_with_local_variable_date.png)